Corporate Governance Guidelines

 1. Size of the Board.
 Consistent with the Company’s Articles of Incorporation and Bylaws, the Board believes that the size of the Board generally should be within a range of five and fifteen.

 2. Selection of Directors.
 The Board is responsible for electing individual directors to fill vacancies created between annual shareholder meetings and for selecting the nominees to stand for election to the Company’s Board by the shareholders at the annual shareholder meetings.
-The Corporate Governance and Nominating Committee is responsible for recommending to the Board nominees to fill any vacancy occurring between annual shareholder meetings as well as a slate of directors to stand for election at each next annual shareholder meeting.
+The Governance Committee is responsible for recommending to the Board nominees to fill any vacancy occurring between annual shareholder meetings as well as a slate of directors to stand for election at each next annual shareholder meeting.

 In assessing the materiality of any existing or proposed director’s relationship with the Company, the Board will consider all relevant facts and circumstances.
 Material relationships can include, but are not limited to, commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships.